Art History Courses

 BA Studio Capstone

 This is an interdisciplinary capstone course that represents the culmination of the BA in Studio Art degree.
-Focusing on issues pertaining to professional practices, this course is designed to assist students as they prepare for the next step in their education and/or in their work as professional studio artists or work as professionals in art related fields after they leave the University.
-To this end, students will develop a written final paper, produce promotional materials, refine verbal communication in the discussion of their work, and hone various other skills in the development of professional practices.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with skill normally required of upper-division students will not earn a passing grade, no matter how well the student performs in other areas of the course.
+Focusing on issues pertaining to professional practices, this course is designed to assist students as they prepare for the next step in their education, their work as professional studio artists, or work as professionals in art related fields.
+This course carries a writing intensive (W) designation.
+Policies related to this designation apply.

 Prerequisite(s): Students must have completed a minimum of 21 hours in ART and ARH course work.